zzzprojects/docs/entityframework-graphdiff.net/pages/getting-started/attach-owned-entity.md

 An owned entity can be described as **being a part of**, when updating a graph then GraphDiff also changes owned entities with its owner.

- - The child entity is a part of the aggregate and will be updated, added or removed if changed in the parent's navigational property.
+ - The child entity is a part of the aggregate and will be updated, added or removed if changed in the parent's navigation property.
  - Owned entity or a collection of owned entities must be specified in the **OwnedEntity()** or **OwnedCollection()** method respectively.

 ## Add Entity to Parent